SAFETAG/SAFETAG/en/exercises/interviews/variant_interview_management.md

 **Go Personal**

-"Dig deeper on the practices outside of work & prompt with ‘what if’ scenarios." [^HCD_toolkit]
+"Dig deeper on the practices outside of work & prompt with ‘what if’ scenarios."

   * Does the staff usually work remotely?
   * Does the staff usually take their work devices home?